tacettinkustu/laravel-image-resize-api/README.md

 * Run
     ```bash php artisan migrate ```

-## Installing locally for development
+## Installing locally for development environment

 Run php artisan serve which will start the server at http://localhost:8000